-- 1 Insert the Shake 3 CD in the Xserve CD drive. - 2 In Apple Remote Desktop, select all of the cluster nodes and choose Manage > Install Package.
-The Apple Remote Desktop Install Packages window appears. - 3 In the "Go to" field, enter /Volumes/Shake3/Installer/Packages, then press Return. - 4 In the Packages folder, select Shake3.pkg, then click Install. - 5 When that installation is complete, select QTProMedia.pkg, then click Install. - 6 When that installation is complete, select Qmaster.Services.pkg, then click Install. - 7 When the Qmaster.Services.pkg installation is complete, select all of the cluster nodes in Apple Remote Desktop again, then choose Manage > Restart.
+- 1 Insert the Shake CD in the Xserve CD drive. - 2 In Apple Remote Desktop, select all of the cluster nodes and choose Manage > Install Package.
+The Apple Remote Desktop Install Packages window appears. - 3 In the "Go to" field, enter the Packages pathname, then press Return.
+For example, /Volumes/ShakeVolumeName/Installer/Package, where ShakeVolumeName is the CD icon name that appears on your desktop. - 4 In the Packages folder, select the Shake ".pkg" file, then click Install. - 5 When that installation is complete, select QTProMedia.pkg, then click Install. - 6 When that installation is complete, select Qmaster.Services.pkg, then click Install. - 7 When the Qmaster.Services.pkg installation is complete, select all of the cluster nodes in Apple Remote Desktop again, then choose Manage > Restart.